martinsorme/Finance/README.md

 - Lab 2 covers advanced regression techniques (lasso) and classification methods (decision trees, SVM) for various applications.
 - Lab 3 covers kernel methods and neural networks for tasks like temperature prediction, spam classification and solving mathematical functions.

+### Development of a large application of Region Östegötland

+Collaborating with 25 other students and Region Östergötland, we made a large application for managing tasks and different teams within the healthcare sector in the region.

 ### Others

 Java game: Made a game together with a friend connected to a Java course at LiU.